 But why does diversity matter?
 Research suggests that companies composed of people with diverse experiences — including gender identity, race, ethnicity, and other backgrounds — tend to financially outperform, make better decisions, and are generally more successful.
 There is a growing movement in pedagogy that children should experience different cultures, languages, and practices to succeed more in our interconnected world.
 Our exposure to different perspectives and mindsets makes for a richer, more empathetic, interesting world — it can also challenge stereotypes.

-While our population may be diverse — in a variety of ways — we are not equally inclusive.
+While our population may be diverse — in a variety of ways — our communities can be exclusionary.
 The very groups which allow us to claim diversity as a strength are the same ones that have been historically marginalized and harmed.
-Racist policies and practices outlawed decades ago still affect large swathes of the population, who, despite living in the nation’s most diverse region, do not enjoy true equity.
+Discriminatory policies and practices outlawed decades ago still affect large swathes of the population, who, despite living in the nation’s most diverse region, experience persistent disparities.
 In many cases, some progress has been made for underserved groups, but for others, the damage has lingered with devastating impacts.

 In this article, Understanding Houston is setting out to celebrate Houston’s diversity by taking a look at the ways in which it underpins our region and the ways in which certain populations remain underserved.